kmgururaj/MyRoverkmgururaj/README.md

-# MyRoverkmgururaj
+# MyRover_kmgururaj

 * Author: Gururaj Kulkarni
 * Date: 07-Feb-2021
+* Please see ViewMe.mp4 video to see behaviour of application.

 *******************		Flow		*******************
 1. On Page Load

 	1.1 application reads CSV file which contaions commands to control rover CSV file path is hardcoded in application "~\Guru.Rover.WebApplication\CsvData\Moments.csv 1.2 Save commands in session (For this application commands are saved and its states are maintained in session.)